-(7) Signage located within or adjacent to landscape buffer area.
-All trees and shrubs located within landscape establishment of prohibited invasive exotic species is required. (c) Pruning.
+(b) Maintenance of landscaping.
+The owner is responsible for maintaining the required landscaping in a healthy and vigorous condition at all times.
+Tree and palm staking must be removed within 12 months after installation.
+All landscapes must be kept free of refuse, debris, disease, pests, and weeds.
+Ongoing maintenance to prohibit the establishment of prohibited invasive exotic species is required. (c) Pruning.
 Vegetation required by this code may only be pruned to promote healthy, uniform, natural growth of the vegetation (except where necessary to promote health, safety, and welfare) and be in accordance with "American National Standard for Tree Care Operations - Tree, Shrub, and Other Woody Plant Maintenance - Standard Practices (Pruning) (A300, Part 1)" by the American National Standard Institute, and "Best Management Practices: Tree Pruning" by the International Society of Arboriculture (ISA) Trees must not be severely pruned to permanently maintain growth at a reduced height or spread.
 Pruning must not interfere with the design intent of the original installation.
 Severely pruned trees must be replaced by the property owner.
 Replacement trees must meet the tree size requirements of LDC section 10-420.
 A plant's growth habit must be considered in advance of conflicts which might arise (i.e. views, signage, overhead power lines, lighting, circulation, sidewalks, buildings, and similar conflicts).